 |Cost and Expenses||As WordPress is an open platform, it is free and comes as software.
 Its package can be downloaded from the internet, and changes can be made in the code to customize as per user requirements.
 The site can be created for free, but hosting it can cost you some money.
 Depending on the needs, this can vary from a few cents to a hundred dollars per month.||On the other hand, Tumblr plays differently.
 Yahoo hosts your sites, and initially, the service provided is completely free.
 You just need to create a free account, and you can start using your blog.
 But if you want to customize your domain name, you will be charged for it.
 Also, if you decide to use premium themes, then it will cost you money.|

 To conclude, both WordPress vs Tumblr are blogging platforms with good services to provide.
 The user’s needs and requirements play an important role in deciding which one to use and which one would be better.

-This has a been a guide to the top differences between WordPress vs Tumblr.
-Here we also discuss the WordPress vs Tumblr head to head comparison, key differences along with infographics and comparison table.
+This has been a guide to the top differences between WordPress vs Tumblr.
+Here we have discussed WordPress vs Tumblr head to head comparison, key differences along with infographics and comparison table.
 You may also have a look at the following articles –